Access to Health Care for People with Disabilities under the ADA and other Civil Rights Laws

 - Providing limited appointment dates or times due to an individual’s disability;

-- Refusing to provide effective communication assistance such as your files in an alternate format or a sign-language interpreter when appealing a health plan’s refusal to authorize treatment or when filing a grievance or complaint with a health plan; or
+- Refusing to provide effective communication assistance such as a person’s files in an alternate format or a sign-language interpreter when appealing a health plan’s refusal to authorize treatment or when filing a grievance or complaint with a health plan; or

-- Refusing to provide any information or assistance to plan members who indicate a need for a sign language interpreter in their appointments, or for a network provider who has accessible examination equipment.
+- Refusing to provide any information or assistance to plan members who indicate a need for a sign language interpreter in their appointments or a network provider with accessible examination equipment.

 What do I do if I am having difficulties accessing my health care provider or health care plan due to my disability?

-Where can I file a complaint if I can’t work it out with my provider or health care plan?
+Where can I file a complaint if I cannot work it out with my healthcare provider or health care plan?

-If you are unable to resolve your problem with the public or private provider or the Section 504 or ADA compliance officer for the provider, you can file a complaint with any number of state and federal agencies that are responsible for enforcing the ADA and section 504.
+If a person is unable to resolve the problem directly with the covered entity or the Section 504 or ADA compliance officer for the covered entity, they can file a complaint with any number of state and federal agencies that are responsible for enforcing the ADA, Section 504, Section 1557, and/or state civil rights laws.
 These are:

 U.S. Department of Health and Human Services